 Field studies demonstrate safety of Fostera® Gold PCV MH vaccine

-Fostera® Gold PCV MH, the new inactivated vaccine from Zoetis developed to provide the broadest protection available against porcine circovirus type 2 (PCV2), has been demonstrated to be safe for pigs in ﬁeld studies.
+Fostera® Gold PCV MH, an inactivated vaccine from Zoetis developed to provide broad protection against porcine circovirus type 2 (PCV2), has been demonstrated to be safe for pigs in field studies.

-Fostera Gold PCV MH is the ﬁrst and only vaccine for the US pork industry to contain both the PCV2a and PCV2b genotypes, and a study showed it also protected against 2d.1 Research has demonstrated a PCV2 vaccine with two genotypes provides broader in-the-ﬁeld coverage against circulating PCV2 viruses2 than vaccines with only one genotype.
+Fostera Gold PCV MH is the first and only vaccine for the US pork industry to contain both the PCV2a and PCV2b genotypes.1 Research has demonstrated a PCV2 vaccine with two genotypes provides broader in-the-field coverage against circulating PCV2 viruses2 than vaccines with only one genotype.

 Three-site ﬁeld study